 Your monthly card activity statement will include a summary of your card activity and a Return Form that you can use to verify your unresolved transactions requiring action.
 Simply follow the Return Form directions and submit the completed form with your supporting documentation by the date noted on the form.

-Tip: The easiest way to verify a card purchase is by using your smartphone or tablet upload a photo of your supporting documentation.
+Online Tip: The easiest way to verify a card purchase is by using your smartphone or tablet to upload a photo of your supporting documentation.
 Visit our Mobile Services page for details on how to get this app!

 Most card purchases can now be automatically approved.
 No need for more paperwork.
 However, sometimes you will need to submit additional documentation.